ewasilly/ProjectMProg/README.md

 ##### Optional implementations
 - Perhaps a graph with more information about the costs of smoking and/or the health complications of smoking.
 A suited dataset for these implementations has yet to be found.
+- I have not made a pie chart before, which is why I would like to try and make that first.
+If that works out well and I have enough time left, I would like to make that a donut chart.

 ### Prerequisites
 ##### Links to datasets: